 - 2. The Scholar award will carry with it a cash stipend of \$5,000.
-Awards are to be based on academic accomplishments, leadership ability, service contributions while a registered student, as well as for the recipient's potential for continued success. - Guidelines for the nomination and selection of the recipients of Nevada Regents' Scholar Award shall be established by the Office of the Chancellor.
+Awards are to be based on academic accomplishments, leadership ability, service contributions while a registered - Guidelines for the nomination and selection of the recipients of Nevada Regents' Scholar Award shall be established by the Office of the Chancellor.
 (B/R 1/03)